joular/cpupowerbench/README.md

 ## :bookmark_tabs: Cite this work

-To cite our work in a research paper, please cite our paper in the 18th International Conference on Intelligent Environments (IE2022).
+To cite our work in a research paper, please cite our paper in Sustainable Computing: Informatics and Systems journal.

 - **Automated Power Modeling of Computing Devices: Implementation and Use Case for Raspberry Pis**.
 Houssam Kanso, Adel Noureddine, and Ernesto Exposito.
 In Sustainable Computing: Informatics and Systems journal (SUSCOM).
 Volume 37.
 January 2023.